yugrocks/Genetic-Neural-Network/README.md

 # Genetic-Neural-Network
-Training a Neural Network using Genetic Programming.
+Training a Neural Network using Genetic Algorithm.
 ## Here are the results obtained after training a neural net with both backpropagation and Genetic programming.

 ### Trained using GP (on the training set):